Mininjun/Jarvis2.O-Injun/README.md

 # J.A.R.V.I.S — Just A Rather Very Intelligent System

 A personal AI assistant with a beautiful web UI.
 Talk to it, ask questions, search the web, generate images, analyze camera photos, and more.
-Runs completely on your own machine with one command.
+Runs entirely on your own machine with a single command.

-**Quick start:** `pip install -r requirements.txt` → add your `GROQ_API_KEY` to `.env` → `python run.py` → open http://localhost:8000
+## Quick Start Guide
+Get the assistant up and running in four simple steps:
+Install dependencies: pip install -r Requirements.txt Set up credentials: Open the .env file and insert your GROQ_API_KEY.
+Launch the server: Run the main script using Python Main.py.
+Access the UI: Navigate to http://127.0.0.1:8000 in your web browser.

 ## Features